Secrets of Colombia revealed

-When Secrets of Colombia (secretosdecolombia.com) invited us to get to know them, we jumped to pack our bags, which included a good supply of face masks and hand sanitizer.
+When Secrets of Colombia invited us to get to know them, we jumped to pack our bags and get our flight tickets to Colombia.

 The garden around the house is the pride and joy of the owner, Natalia.
 The scenery and round-the-clock pampering provide everything you need to relax during your stay.
 For maximum comfort, the best room, the 538 ft2 Masinga Lodge, will make you feel like you have stepped in to your own private paradise.
 It features a sauna, Jacuzzi, and massage area, and it has its own garden, bordered by a river teeming with koi.

 Our time in Pereira comes to an end.
-As the new day dawns, we leave for Hacienda Bambusa (haciendabambusa.com), in the department of Quindío.
+As the new day dawns, we leave for Hacienda Bambusa, in the department of Quindío.
 This traditional colonial Antioch hacienda has eight rooms, each with a private terrace or balcony.
 Our guide, Camilo Escobar, is waiting to take us to the cacao plantations.
-Camilo is a biologist so he can tell us all about the cacao, the birds flying overhead (125 species have been identified on the estate), and the scientific underpinnings of the guadua bamboo ecosystem.

 The 445-acre estate also offers a spa and activities such as hiking, bird-watching, cooking classes, bike rides, and even hot-air balloon tours.